mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/message-queue-not-found-exception.md

 ---
 title: MessageQueueNotFoundException class
-description: The exception that is thrown when a program message queue is not found in the invocation stack.
+description: "The exception that is thrown when a program message queue is not found in the invocation stack. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when a program message queue is not found in the invocation stack.